joel/csvbuilder/README.md

 ## Credits

-This project is inspired by the open source library [CsvRowModel](https://github.com/finalcad/csv_row_model) written by [Steve Chung](https://github.com/s12chung)  but unfortunately unused, unmaintained and currently broken.
-Only the core concept and the architecture was re-used, and some none essential features were removed.
+This project is inspired by the open-source library [CsvRowModel](https://github.com/finalcad/csv_row_model) written by [Steve Chung](https://github.com/s12chung).
+Unfortunately, this library is unmaintained and currently broken, and it depends on other unmaintained libraries.
+The purpose is to keep the core concepts and the architecture, removing all non-essential features and unmaintained dependencies and adding test coverage with Rails and Ruby matrices to track any broken version, past and future.
+Splitting the library into several gems lets projects use only the needed parts.

 ## Development